opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

 Step 5 - Create normalization rules on both Sites
 -------------------------------------------------
 - Go to both **Local** instances you created, and edit them.
 Activate the **advanced** settings.
-- Set the Wireguard interface **MTU** to 1420 or lower; take the MTU of your WAN interface (usually 1500) and subtract 80 bytes
+- Set the Wireguard interface **MTU** to 1420 (default) or lower; take the MTU of your WAN interface and subtract 80 bytes.
 - Go to :menuselection:`Firewall --> Settings -> Normalization` and press **+** to create a new normalization rule.

     ============================ ==================================================================================================